-I offer a reduced rate of £30 for 1 hour of personal therapy or counselling supervision for trainee counsellors.
-Additionally, there is a concessionary rate of £35 per hour for Keyworkers, Students, OAP's, the unemployed or people on a low income.
-Please enquire.
+I offer a reduced rate of £30 for 1 hour of counselling supervision for trainee counsellors (minimum 1.5 hours per month) Additionally, there is a concessionary counselling rate of £30 per hour for Keyworkers and Trainee Counsellors

 I recognise that your problems and concerns are unique to you, and tailor my approach and sessions to ensure that your needs are met.
 Taking the first step towards counselling can be daunting, and so please feel free to contact me to discuss any concerns or for more information.

 A few of my Counselling Testimonials:

 Kay, thank you for everything this year.
 You have completely changed my life